paladin-t/b8/docs/manual.md

 ### Comment

 A comment is a user readable explanation or annotation in source code.
 They are added with the purpose of making source code easier for humans to understand, and are ignored by compilers and interpreters.
-BASIC8 supports traditional single line comments begin with `REM` statements, which stands for "REMark", and single quotation marks `'` as shortcut.
+BASIC8 supports traditional single line comment begins with the `REM` statement, which stands for "REMark", and single quotation mark `'` as a shortcut.
 All text from a comment mark till the end of line are ignored.
-Besides, BASIC8 supports a form of multiline comments, begins with `'[` and ends with `']`, all text between them are ignored for computing.
+Besides, BASIC8 supports a form of multiline comment, begins with `'[` and ends with `']`, all text between are ignored for computing.

 ### Arithmetic and relational operations